ton-community/tutorials/HELP.md

 If something in the tutorial isn't working, these are the possible causes:

-1. **You have a typo or a mistake somewhere in your code and you didn't follow the tutorial closely enough.**
+1. **You have a typo or a mistake somewhere in your code, and you didn't follow the tutorial closely enough.**

     The bottom of every tutorial contains a link to the full code of all steps (in the *Conclusion* section).
 The code is written as an automated test that we run a few times a week.
 Compare your code to the test code and try to find where you did something different.